twoNDchances/dictionary-api/README.md

     "value": "bar"
 }

-PATCH api/v1/dictionaries # update a record with id
+PATCH api/v1/dictionaries/{id} # update a record with id {
-{
-    "id": 1,
-    "key": "other foo",
     "value": "other bar"
 }

-DELETE api/v1/dictionaries # delete a record with id or key {
+DELETE api/v1/dictionaries/{id} # delete a record with id
-    "id": 1,
-    "key": "other foo"
-}
 ```

 ---